If you are visiting Southern California, don’t miss the opportunity to go whale watching!

 There are several other operators in the area and my criteria for choosing one is usually based on the size of boats, attitude of the company and experience.

-If in doubt, always look for reviews on Yelp or talk to a salesperson.
 Good tour operators will be knowledgeable about the marine life and have a strong sense of stewardship towards nature and the way they make their living.
 They won’t sacrifice the safety of passengers for a quick buck either.

 A note about wildlife protection